 Panduwasnuwara Archaeological Site (Sinhala: පඬුවස්නුවර පුරාවිද්යා ස්ථානය) is situated in Kottambapitiya in Kurunegala District, Sri Lanka.
-It is one of the popular tourist sites in the country with a large number of ancient monuments dating from the Polonnaruwa Period.
+It was known in the past as Nuwara-kele (the forest of the city) and Agala-kele Mukalana (the forest of the moat) but with the rapid opening up of the area, these names have been forgotten (Devendra, 1956).
+Presently, Panduwasnuwara is one of the popular tourist sites in the country with a large number of ancient monuments dating from the Polonnaruwa Period.

 History

-Although this area is presently called Panduwasnuwara, it has been identified as ancient Parakramapura, the city of Dakkhinadesa, founded by King Parakramabahu I (1153-1186 A.D.) when he was a sub-king of this territory (Prematilleka, 1990; Nicholas, 1963).
+Although this area is presently called Panduwasnuwara, it has been identified as ancient Parakramapura, the capital of the principality of Dakkhinadesa, founded by King Parakramabahu I (1153-1186 A.D.) when he was a sub-king of this territory (Devendra, 1956; Nicholas, 1963; Prematilleka, 1990).
 Prince Parakramabahu I who ascended the throne of Dakkhinadesa following the death of Kitti Sri Megha in 1140, improved the infrastructure of this city as well as its military power.
 After a protracted civil war, he was finally able to secure power over the entire country around 1153 and remained in this position until his death in 1186.
-He ruled the country from his Capital at Polonnaruwa.
+He ruled the country from Polonnaruwa City.

 Ancient monuments

 Most of the ruins scattered in Panduwasnuwara belong to the 12th century A.D. while some belong to the latter part of the Anuradhapura Period (Anulavati & Jayalath, 2011).
+The stone pillars containing inscriptions of the 9th century A.D. are believed to have been brought here from elsewhere as a building material for the Citadel wall (Devendra, 1956).
 The remains of a large palace building and several Buddhist monasteries are found within the city limits.
 Each Buddhist monastery complex consists of Stupas, image houses, Bodhighara (Bodhi tree shrine) and dwellings built for the monks.

 The city which is extending in a square area of 1056 ft. x 990 ft. is surrounded by a thick brick wall (Prematilleka, 1990).
-The wall towards the north-east had been built as to admit a sheet of water within the palace complex to form a pond (Prematilleka, 1990).
+The wall towards the northeast had been built to admit a sheet of water within the palace complex to form a pond similar to the Dikwewa of the Royal Park below the bund of Tissa Wewa in Anuradhapura (Devendra, 1956; Prematilleka, 1990).
 The gateway of the citadel has been built towards the east (Prematilleka, 1990).
+It comprises of two brick platforms built at right angles to the Citadel and the passage between them is nearly 12 ft. wide (Devendra, 1956).
+The wall had been plastered white on the outside and some patches of this plaster are still visible adhering to the wall on the exterior surface (Devendra, 1956).

 The Panduwasnuwara archaeological reserve can majorly be divided into 7 ruin complexes (Anulavati & Jayalath, 2011).